Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Debinding Technology

-Catalytic debinding utilizes a chemical process to selectively decompose the polymer binder at lower temperatures.
-This method enables a faster debinding cycle with reduced thermal stress on the component, making it particularly suitable for high-precision parts with fine features.
+Catalytic debinding uses a chemical process to selectively decompose polymer binder at lower temperatures.
+It supports faster cycles and reduces thermal stress, making it suitable for high-precision parts with fine features.

 vacuum sintering furnace